developmentseed/jekyll-ga/readme.md

 # jekyll-ga

 A Jekyll plugin that downloads Google Analytics data and adds it to posts.
-The Google Analytics metric can be used in templates through a Liquid tag.
-Optionally, posts can be sorted based on the metric instead of the default chronological sort.
+The Google Analytics metric is added to each post's metadata and is accessible as `post._ga`.
+It can be printed in a template, or optionally, posts can be sorted based on the metric instead of the default reverse chronological order.
 This is useful for making a site that lists "most popular" content.

 ## Installation